deepfence/YaraHunter/README.md

 <pre><code>$ docker run -it --rm deepfenceio/deepfence-yaradare:latest <b>--help</b></code></pre>

  * `--config-path string`: searches for `config.yaml` from given directory.
-If not set, fall back to the IOCScanner binary directory and the current working directory.
+If not set, fall back to the YaRadare binary directory and the current working directory.
- * `--max-ioc uint`: Maximum number of IOC matches to report from a container image or file system (default 1000).
+ * `--max-ioc uint`: Maximum number of indicator of compromise matches to report from a container image or file system (default 1000).
  * `--maximum-file-size int`:	Maximum file size to process in bytes (default 32Mb).
  * `--threads int`:	Number of concurrent threads to use during scan (default number of logical CPUs).
  * `--log-level string`: one of FATAL, ERROR, IMPORTANT, WARN, INFO, DEBUG (default "ERROR"); print messages of this severity or higher.